COURAGE DOESNOT ALWAYS ROAR.SOMETIMES COURAGE IS THE QUIET VOICE AT THE END OF THE DAY SAYING,I WILL TRY AGAIN TOMORROW

 She, my friends, and I are not going to the festival.

 Rule 4.
-As a general rule, use a plural verb with two or more subjects when they are connected by and.
+As a general rule, use a plural verb with

 Example: A car and a bike are my means of transportation.